BetterMontreal/BetterMontreal.github.io/about.md

 published: true
 ---

-BetterMTL is for a city to self-organize bottom-up and speak with one voice.
+BetterMTL is for a city to self organize bottom-up and speak with one voice.

 The software is open source and free of legal constraint.
 You may modify this software.
 You may create topics.
-Your topic may have a day associated to it: then it becomes an event.
+You may associate a place and a day to your topic so that it becomes an event.
+You may add comments and requests.
 Please add requests for better methods of showing information about attention management (rsvp'ing, attending, volunteering, contributing).

 # Who we are

-We are community organizers holding events.

-If you are active as participant or volunteer organizing subject-matter activity, this project will help you promote and collaborate with other active participants and groups.
+We are people interested in a subject matter (any "subject matter") and some of us are organizers who host events.
+Together we can make the city better.
+If you are active as participant or volunteer organizing subject-matter activity, this project will help you promote and collaborate with others (other participants and other groups.)

 # How to get involved

 Star ★ the [bettermtl.github.io](https://github.com/bettermtl/bettermtl.github.io) repo.
-Show you care about the success of this project.
-It motivates us - we appreciate your vote of confidence!
+Show you care - about the success of this project.
+It motivates us.
+Thank you because we appreciate your vote of confidence!

 See your way through to [publish](/create) an event.

 # The Problem we are solving

-Many activities conflict with one another and there are many sources of information.
+Many activities are calendar conflicts.
+For many of us, we have many sources of information.
 It's haphazard — much time wasted.
-Checking for corrections or comments here and there is a hassle.
+It's a hassle to check for corrections or comments here and there.

-Together we're creating a collaborative city-wide attention management platform for you and me, the people, to post an event, let anyone submit corrections, and turn it into a newsletter at same time.
+Together we can build an open collaborative attention management platform for you and me, the people, to post a topic or an event, let anyone correct details and turn it into a newsletter item at same time.
 Anyone can include your event in their newsletter — with a single click.

 # The co-opetition
-We hope to rally and merge a few groups of organizers-admins-curators to create a more collaborative event space for Montreal, for a better Montreal.
+We can rally and merge groups of organizers-admins-curators to create a more collaborative event space.
+E.g.

-**Independently curated calendars**
+**Independently curated calendars in Spring 2016**

 1. [Montreal NewTech & Startup Events calendar](http://notman.org/event-space/#mtltech) curated by [Ilias Benjelloun](https://www.linkedin.com/in/iliasbenjelloun)
 1. [Your Meetups](http://www.meetup.com/find/events/?allMeetups=true&radius=50&userFreeform=Montr%C3%A9al%2C+QC&mcId=z278063&mcName=Montr%C3%A9al%2C+Qu%C3%A9bec%2C+CA&eventFilter=mysugg), see *Export to...* link on the right sidebar